Timthreetwelve/MyScheduledTasks/MyScheduledTasks/ReadMe.txt

 The last column is the Notes column.
 You may enter a note directly into this field.

-With the exception of the Task Name column, any of the columns may be hidden by un-checking them in the View menu.
+With the exception of the Task Name and Result columns, any of the columns may be hidden by un-checking them in the Settings dialog.

 Additional Details